rmoralesdelgado/website/content/all/quick-sustainable-git/index.md

 * [Git Official Documentation](https://git-scm.com/doc)

-If there is any link, source or citation inadequately described, please let me know and I will fix it as soon as possible.
+If there is any link, source or citation inadequately described or omitted, please let me know and I will fix it as soon as possible.